-Accountability Ensuring that management is accountable to the Board and Integrity & Fairness Responsibility Principles of Corporate Governance and ethical standards to protect Transparency Ensuring timely and accurate disclosure on all
+Accountability Ensuring that management is accountable to the Board and the Shareholders.
+Integrity & Fairness Responsibility Principles of Corporate Demonstrating behaviours that Governance and ethical standards to protect right culture, value and tone.
+Transparency Ensuring timely and accurate disclosure on all material issues, including information relating to financial, non-financial and operational matters.